SuperVK/sparse-image-repr-bep/bep.typ

 In the last few years, AI and machine learning has become increasingly important.
 We have seen AI across a few domains, mainly text, image & video and audio.
 Each of these AI models work by using tokens as inputs for transformers.
 For text, these tokens are words or letters, however for images & video, defining these tokens is a bit more arbitrary.
 The most common approach is by taking 16x16 values of pixels, together with

 = Method
-We are expanding the Gaussian splatting method with an explicit geometric description in terms of a Lie group as well as using higher order derivatives to more efficiently encode high frequency features.
+We are expanding the Gaussian splatting method with an explicit geometric description in terms of a Lie group, as well as using higher order derivatives to more efficiently encode high frequency features.
 This is especially used in areas of high contrast, such as edges and lines.

-We will spawn $n$ initial Gaussians, each which will represent one token, and each token will have $p$ (tbd) parameters that describes the color values of the Gaussian layers and the geometric properties such as location, rotation and scale.
+We will spawn $n$ initial Gaussians, each of which will represent one token, and each token will have $p$ (tbd) parameters that describe the color values of the Gaussian layers and the geometric properties such as location, rotation, and scale.

 == Gaussian layers
-Instead of using just the Gaussian function as is usual in Gaussian splatting, we will also use the first and second order derivative of the Gaussian function.
+Instead of using just the Gaussian function as is usual in Gaussian splatting, we will also use the first and second order derivatives of the Gaussian function.
 As defined as

 $
  phi_0(x) := e^(-||x||^2) \